 A person should always get medical advice before starting any workout program.
 Based on a person’s stride and individual symptoms, a doctor or physical therapist will be able to advise on whether exercises would be beneficial and what kinds to undertake.
 A person can engage in the following examples of resistance and strength training:

-- Place your arms in front of your chest and stand with your feet hip-width apart.
+- Place your child’s arms in front of his or her chest while standing with their feet hip-width apart.

 - Step to the left in a sweeping motion.